NASA almost forgot to take a flag to the Moon

 Walter Cronkite, narrating the first Moon walk for CBS News, explained to TV viewers how the flag worked.
 “There is no wind to hold it out like that, of course.
 It’s a three-by-five flag.
 It’s got a frame of its own to hold it out like that.”

 Cronkite paused.
 “Nothing more really is needed here, but it does seem like there ought to be some music,” he said, chuckling.
-He explained that the astronauts weren’t “claiming” the Moon with the flag—and couldn’t anyway, because of the UN treaty.
+He explained that the astronauts weren’t “claiming” the Moon with the flag—and couldn’t anyway, because of the U.N. treaty.
 “So this planting of a flag is not the old 15th, 16th, 17th century business of planting a flag and claiming territory.
 It’s to put the United States flag there to let the world know that we are there.
 To sense the pride the American people feel in this tremendous accomplishment and the contribution they have made to it.”

 In newspapers in the U.S. and around the world, the grainy black-and-white photo of Armstrong and Aldrin alongside the flag was the picture in the top position.